christian-schlichtherle/service-wight/README.md

 ## Advanced Usage

-### Inspecting The Findings Of The Service Locator
+### Overriding The Findings Of The Service Locator

 The `provider` method of the `ServiceLocator` class actually returns a `CompositeProvider`, not just a [`Supplier`], so you can write this: